MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 ## Set a Spark compute context and manage connections

-When you use an IDE to connect to Machine Learning Server in a cluster, the connection should be to the server instance on the edge node.
+When you use an IDE to connect to Machine Learning Server in a Hadoop cluster, the connection should be to the server (**mlserver-python** program) running on the edge node.

 **Local compute context on Spark**

 By default, the local compute context is the computing environment of the edge node.
+All mlserver-python code runs here unless you specify a remote compute context.

 **Remote compute context on Spark**